nuts-foundation/nuts-node/docs/pages/deployment/tls-configuration.rst

           ssl_verify_depth          1;

           location / {
+            # During synchronization of a new Nuts node it is possible that the gRPC stream contains messages larger than NGINX is willing to accept.
+            # The following config disables buffering and increases the max. message a client can send to some sanely large number.
+            # If not configured, NGINX will drop the connection when syncing lots of transactions at once.
+            proxy_buffering off;
+            client_max_body_size 128m;

             grpc_pass grpc://nuts-node:5555;
             grpc_set_header X-SSL-CERT $ssl_client_escaped_cert;        # add peer's SSL cert
             grpc_set_header X-Forwarded-For $proxy_add_x_forwarded_for; # for correct IP logging